-Despite there being no current Medicare benefit for podiatric surgery, under the new legislative arrangements insurance companies have the option of offering an insurance product which covers these fees.
+Despite there being no current Medicare benefit for podiatric surgery, under the new legislative arrangements insurance companies have the option of offering an insurance product that covers these fees.
 This is the same discretionary power the funds have for any provider.

-In Australia private health insurance companies are under no obligation to pay for podiatric services and associated hospital costs.
+In Australia, private health insurance companies are under no obligation to pay for podiatric services and associated hospital costs.
 However, many do, and they all have the choice to do so (as is the case for dental and medical procedures).
-This includes surgical procedures performed in hospital.
+This includes surgical procedures performed in hospitals.
 Some health funds have demonstrated little understanding of the needs of their clients.
 If you find your fund does not cover podiatric surgery, you can change your health insurance to one that does choose to cover some or all of this service, lobby your fund to change its policy and/or provide you with what is called an “ex-gratia” payment.

-If you are told they cannot pay as the service is not Medicare rebated it is important to realise that this is an internal fund policy which can be changed if clients apply pressure.
+If you are told they cannot pay as the service is not Medicare rebated it is important to realise that this is an internal fund policy that can be changed if clients apply pressure.
 Such a position is in contradiction to the intent of the Federal Parliament.
 To facilitate change in the attitude of such health funds it is essential that you complain to the Private Health Insurance Ombudsman and your local member of parliament.